glenn2763/Rock-Paper-Scissors/README.md

-# Rock, Paper, Scissors Game
+# Rock, Paper, Scissors, Lizard, Spock Game
+A twist on the original boring old Rock, Paper, Scissors game.
 Be sure to run in python3 for optimal game experience.